We are committed to providing an accessible website. All pages should validate as XHTML 1.0 Strict. The templates use cascading style sheets.

 Who is using your data?

-The University of Oxford (the University’s legal title is the Chancellor, Masters and Scholars of the University of Oxford) is the "data controller" for the information that you provide to us when visiting our website.
+The University of Oxford (the University’s legal title is the Chancellor, Masters and Scholars of the University of Oxford) is the 'data controller' for the information that you provide to us when visiting our website except where you provide information to our Custom Executive Education Team where the 'data controller' is Oxford Saïd Business School Limited (a wholly owned subsidiary of the University and references to the University include OSBS Limited).
+Your information may be shared between the University and OSBS Limited.
 This means that we decide how to use it and are responsible for looking after it in accordance with the GDPR.
 We also share your data with third parties, details of which are provided below.

 Access to your personal data within the University will be provided to those staff who need to view it as part of their work in connection with the operation of this website.
 It will also be shared with the third parties described below.